victorzhu1/usman-poc/README.md

 ## Hard Requirements
 - A functional PowerPoint add-in where the user can trigger the serialization.
 - A supporting Excel add-in that can serialize the right chart.
-- Evidence of external API recieving the serialization of that chart.
+- Evidence of external API recieving the serialization of that chart (just printing it out is sufficient).

 ## Optional/Bonus requirements
 - Simulate a **code** response from the API to trigger a change on the chart's data.
 For example, make the chart display bars corresponding to years 1994, 1993, and 1991 with the values in descending order.